 In my view, philosophy is a deeply communal activity and teaching is where this most naturally shows.
+In my teaching I try to create a non-hierarchical and inclusive environment so that all students feels comfortable to speak and can attain a thorough understanding of a text or thought.

 At the University of Cambridge, I teach the following undergraduate modules:

-• First Year: Metaphyiscs.
+First Year: Metaphyiscs.

-• First Year: History of Philosophy (syllabus, revision questions),
+First Year: History of Philosophy (syllabus, revision questions),

-• Second Year: Epistemology.
+Second Year: Epistemology.

-• Third Year: Philosophy of Mind (syllabus).
+Third Year: Philosophy of Mind (syllabus, primer on externalism).

-• Third Year: Wittgenstein, Anscombe, Austin (syllabus).
+Third Year: Wittgenstein, Anscombe, Austin (syllabus).

-• Third Year: Philosophy of Science (Psychiatry and Economics).
+Third Year: Philosophy of Science (Psychiatry and Economics).

-In Lent Term 2024, I also gave a lecture series on the epistemology of the mind (first-person indexicals, self-knowledge and knowledge of other minds).
+In Lent Term 2024, I gave a lecture series on the epistemology of the mind (first-person indexicals, self-knowledge and knowledge of other minds).

 During my undergraduate degree at the University of Zurich I had the opportunity to teach numerous tutorials, including formal logic and Wittgenstein.
 Also, with Glenn Anderau I co-designed a course titled "The Philosophy of Everyday Life" (syllabus in German).